 “(Hatha Yoga is) the physical branch of Yoga practice.
 It includes postures (asanas), breathing techniques (pranayama), seals (mudras), locks (bandhas), and cleansing practices (kriyas), Though known for its ability to bring health, flexibility and realaxation, its ultimate objectives are the purification of the nadis (subtle nerve pathways) and uniting of the outgoing and incoming (or upward and downward) flows of prana.

 When the flow of prana is balanced and harmonious, the mind becomes still and tranquil and ready for the subtler practices of concentration, meditation and samadhi.
-Hatha Yoga helps return the body to its natural state of heath and ease.”
+Hatha Yoga helps return the body to its natural state of health and ease.”

 From Inside the Yoga Sutras by Reverend Jaganath Carrera